• Skip to primary navigation

 row of pumpkin donuts on a dish

 These donuts are scrumptious and so easy to make!
-All you do is mix together the ingredients, roll out the dough, and cut out donuts.
-Then you just fry them and dip them in glaze.
+All you do is mix together a handful of simple ingredients, roll out the dough, and cut out your donuts.
+Then you just fry them, and dip them in the buttermilk glaze.
 It’s that simple!

 • vegetarian